MDU-C2/MicroTomography/README.md

 Here is for the GUI for the system.
 The red point represent the position of laser.

+## Focus on robot arm now.
+THe GUI is not going to update even it has a bug.

+2023-10-06
+Add 3D-reconstruction algorithm in code
+Change the save and load .csv to save and load .mat because 3d- construction algorithm need it

 2023-09-29 Update (GUI v1.0 -> GUI v1.1):
 According the abb.py, we don't have function for check the connection status of Yumi.
 Thus, I change the system design.
 ![ScanningSystem_Ver1 1](https://github.com/MDU-C2/MicroTomography/assets/144024751/2183cf76-5c3e-4f3a-ad3c-d1dfe11190f9)